Prong (band)

 Prong is an American heavy metal band formed in New York City in 1986.
 The band is fronted by guitarist/vocalist Tommy Victor, Prong's sole constant member.
-To date, they have released 12 studio albums (including a covers album), one live album, four EPs, one DVD and one remix album.
+To date, they have released 13 studio albums (including a covers album), one live album, four EPs, one DVD and one remix album.

-Prong had two independent releases, Primitive Origins (1987) and Force Fed (1989), which attracted the attention of Epic Records, who signed the band in 1989.
+Prong had two independent releases, Primitive Origins (1987) and Force Fed (1988), which attracted the attention of Epic Records, who signed the band in 1989.
 Their first two albums on Epic, Beg to Differ (1990) and Prove You Wrong (1991), were released to critical acclaim and garnered attention on MTV's Headbangers Ball.
-The band's 1994 album Cleansing was also successful, and included one of their well-known songs "Snap Your Fingers, Snap Your Neck".
+The band's 1994 album Cleansing was also successful, and included their best-known song, "Snap Your Fingers, Snap Your Neck".
 After releasing one more album (Rude Awakening in 1996), Prong disbanded in 1997, but reformed in 2002 and has continued to tour and record since then.

 History

-Early days (1986–1989)
+Early days (1986–1988)

 The band was founded in 1986 by singer/guitarist Tommy Victor (then a sound engineer for the New York City music club CBGB) and bassist Mike Kirkland (doorman at CBGB), who recruited ex-Swans drummer Ted Parsons shortly after.
-Prong independently released an EP, Primitive Origins, and a studio album, Force Fed, in the late 1980s, which were noted for their very raw sound.
+Prong independently released an EP, Primitive Origins (1987), and a studio album, Force Fed (1988), both of which were noted for their very raw sound.

 Major label signing and underground success (1989–1995)

 Prong signed with Epic Records in 1989.
 Their major label debut album, Beg to Differ, was released in 1990.

 In the following year, Kirkland left the band and was replaced by bassist Troy Gregory.
 Prong issued their fourth release, Prove You Wrong, which saw the band experiment with programming and electronic samples while still retaining an aggressive yet melodic sensibility.

-By 1994, Troy Gregory was out of the band and was replaced by Paul Raven and John Bechdel, both from Killing Joke and Murder, Inc. The new line-up released Cleansing (Prong's fifth major release).
+By 1993, Troy Gregory was out of the band and was replaced by Paul Raven and John Bechdel, both from Killing Joke and Murder, Inc. The new line-up released Cleansing (Prong's fifth major release) in 1994.
 With a slight industrial metal influence, Cleansing contained songs that are still considered Prong classics ("Broken Peace" and "Snap Your Fingers, Snap Your Neck") and is Prong's most successful release to date.
 The videos for these two songs became staples of MTV's Headbangers Ball.
 The band toured America with Sepultura and Pantera as an opener for their respective Chaos A.D. and Far Beyond Driven tours.
 They also undertook a headlining European tour with Life of Agony and The Obsessed as their support.